Basic Policy on Internal Control Systems

 - (3)A director shall report to audit & supervisory board members (KANSAYAKU) (the "Kansayaku") on any material violation of laws and regulations or any material facts relevant to the violation of laws and internal rules immediately upon his or her finding, and shall also report to the Board of Directors without delay.

 - (5)Risk Control and Compliance Committee shall deliberate on investigating causes of, formulating preventative measures on, and disclosing the information of, irregularities within the NEC Group.
-Compliance Division shall promote preventative measures formulated by the Risk Control and Compliance Committee.
+Compliance Department shall promote preventative measures formulated by the Risk Control and Compliance Committee.

 - (6)NEC shall interdict any and all relationship with antisocial factions and groups which threaten the order and safety of the civil society, and respond to them in corporate-wide and uncompromising manner in close association with outside professionals such as the police.